JetBrains/intellij-platform-gradle-plugin/README.md

 | <kbd>systemDirectory</kbd> Path to indexes directory | <kbd>${intellij.sandboxDirectory}/system</kbd> |

 ### Patching DSL
-The following attributes are apart of the Patching DSL <kbd>patchPluginXml { ... }</kbd> in which allows Gradle to patch specific attributes in a set of `plugin.xml` files.
+The following attributes are a part of the Patching DSL <kbd>patchPluginXml { ... }</kbd> in which allows Gradle to patch specific attributes in a set of `plugin.xml` files.

 | **Attributes**            | **Default Value** |
 | :------------------------ |  :---------------- |